 Blog posts or email blasts can announce milestones you reach as you fundraise, alert donors to upcoming press activity, announce changes to the project, and provide updates on production.

-Back in 2011, the New York Times hailed Kickstarter as the people’s NEA, a platform where real users could come and contribute directly to the creative ideas they liked.
+When Kickstarter came to the scene, the New York Times hailed it as the people’s NEA, a platform where real users could come and contribute directly to the creative ideas they liked.
 Of course, the projects that reach their funding goals on these sites aren’t usually as serious as those that receive National Endowment of the Arts grants, but this is a good thing to keep in mind.
 Crowdfunding isn’t about easy, no-strings-attached money.
 If you want to earn a user’s attention and respect, don’t underestimate or rush them.
 Convince them that they want to see this project realized as much as you do and don’t launch your project until it’s actually worthy of investor consideration.

 - Indiegogo Field Guide: Filled with actionable tips that can be immediately implemented on Indiegogo, this book gathers industry experts’ thoughts on crowdfunding.
 Tips and tricks equally benefit newbies and pros.